Late Autumn (1960 film): Reception

 Late Autumn has a 100% approval rating on Rotten Tomatoes.
 In a 1973 review, Nora Sayre of The New York Times praised the performances of Hara and Tsukasa and wrote, "Love is hardly mentioned when the subject of marriage arises.
 But enormous affection between parents and children, and among old friends, is revealed as it rarely is on screen: often, it's shown through the small jokes that intimates make at one another's expense."

-In 2009 the film was ranked at No. 106 on the list of the Greatest Japanese Films of All Time by Japanese film magazine kinema Junpo.
-In 2010, Peter Bradshaw awarded the work a full five stars, writing that the work is "as tonally ambiguous and morally complex as anything he ever made."
-In Time Out, Trevor Johnston wrote that "the film offers as much pure aesthetic pleasure as, say, Wong Kar-Wai, but it’s ultimately on a human level that it’s most affecting. [...]
-Hara's undemonstrative yet knowing half-smile in the final scene registers the inevitable paradox of loving and losing."
+In 2009 the film was ranked at No. 106 on the list of the "Greatest Japanese Films of All Time" by Japanese film magazine kinema Junpo.
+In 2010, critic Peter Bradshaw awarded the work five stars, writing that the work is "as tonally ambiguous and morally complex as anything he ever made."
+In Time Out, Trevor Johnston wrote that "the film offers as much pure aesthetic pleasure as, say, Wong Kar-Wai, but it’s ultimately on a human level that it’s most affecting...Hara's undemonstrative yet knowing half-smile in the final scene registers the inevitable paradox of loving and losing."
 Critic Derek Malcolm lauded it as "a commentary on Japanese mores that [surpasses] nationality and [manages] universal appeal."
+Leonard Maltin gave it three of four stars: "Solid Ozu drama reworking his Late Spring."

 Home media

+In 2007, The Criterion Collection released the film as part of the DVD box set Eclipse Series 3: Late Ozu.

-In 2011, the BFI released a Region 2 Dual Format Edition (Blu-ray + DVD).
-Included with this release is a standard definition presentation of A Mother Should be Loved.
+In 2011, the British Film Institute released a Region 2 Dual Format Edition (Blu-ray + DVD).
+Included with this release is a standard definition presentation of Ozu's A Mother Should Be Loved (1934).